2017–18 Champions Hockey League: Group stage

 For the group stage, the teams were drawn into 8 groups of 4 teams.
 Each team plays home and away against every other team for a total of 6 games.
 The best 2 teams qualify to the round of 16.

 As the reigning CHL champions, Frölunda HC was the top seeded team.
 In the top pot were also the reigning champions of the six founding leagues and the regular season winner of SHL, Växjö Lakers.
 The 16 remaining teams from founding leagues were placed to pots 2 and 3.
 The fourth pot included playoff champions of seven challenge leagues and Nottingham Panthers, the champion of 2016–17 IIHF Continental Cup.

 Group stage tie-breaking criteria

 If two teams are tied in points after the group stage is finished, the teams precedence is decided by head-to-head games.
 If teams are tied after that, then the team which was ranked higher prior to the tournament took precedence.
-When comparing head-to-head results, the following criteria was applied:
+When comparing head-to-head results, the following criteria were applied: